SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2D/README.md

 6. In “Parameter” you
     1. Should create a new custom parameter by clicking the “Create” button, and
-    2. Adding the parameter with the Key: Mail_Receiver_To Value: Email address of your choice
+    2. Adding the parameter with the Key: ```Mail_Receiver_To``` Value: Email address of your choice

 ![image](assets/6.png)

 7. Now you can go to your TPA “Procure to Pay – Pnnnnnnn”.
 This should be in edit mode.
     1. Select the receiver communication channel in business transaction activity “Purchase Order Response”
-    2. And select the newly added communication channel “EMai.Receiver”
+    2. And select the newly added communication channel “EMail.Receiver”
     3. Click on a place outside of the activity steps so that you can see the overall panel with “Activity Parameters” and “Custom Search Attributes”

 ![image](assets/7.png)